Bhaktisiddhanta Sarasvati: Image and conflict

-A defining moment of this brewing confrontation came on 8 September 1911, when Bhaktisiddhanta Prabhupāda was invited to a conference in Balighai, Midnapore, that gathered Vaishnavas from Bengal and beyond to debate the eligibility of the brahmanas and that of the Vaishnavas.
-The debate was centred on two issues: whether those born as non-brahmanas but initiated into Vaishnavism were eligible to worship a shalagram shila (a sacred stone representing Vishnu, Krishna or other deities), and whether they could give initiation in the sacred mantras of the Vaisnava tradition.
+On 8 September 1911, Bhaktisiddhanta Prabhupāda was invited to a conference in Balighai, Midnapore, that gathered Vaishnavas to debate the eligibility of the Brahmanas and that of the non-Brahmin Vaishnavas.
+The debate was centred on two issues: whether those born as non-Brahmanas but initiated into Vaishnavism were eligible to worship a shalagram shila (a sacred stone representing Vishnu, Krishna or other deities), and whether they could give initiation in the sacred mantras of the Vaisnava tradition.

-Bhaktisiddhanta Sarasvati Prabhupāda accepted the invitation and presented a paper, Brāhmaṇa o Vaiṣṇava (Brahmana and Vaishnava), later published in an extended form.
-This was the first detailed exposition of Bhaktisiddhanta's thought in this matter that would lay the foundation of his forthcoming Gaudiya Math mission.
-After praising the important position that brahmanas hold as repositories of spiritual and ritual knowledge, Prabhupāda used textual references to assert that Vaishnavas should be respected even more due to their devotional practice, thus contradicting the claims of the hereditary brahmanas present at the conference.
-He described the varnashrama and its concomitant rituals of purity (samskara) as beneficial for the individual, but also as currently plagued by misguided practices.
+Bhaktisiddhanta Sarasvati Prabhupāda accepted the invitation and presented a paper, Brāhmaṇa o Vaiṣṇava (Brahmana and Vaishnava), the first publication concerning Bhaktisiddhanta's perspectives on the Bramana varna – perspectives which later lead to criticism, and may have been a factor in violence towards Bhaktisiddhanta and his disciples.
+Bhaktisiddhnanta, while holding Brahmanas as repositories of spiritual and ritual knowledge, asserted that devoted Vaishnavas are spiritually higher than a ritualistic Brahmin without devotion.
+He described the varnashrama and its concomitant rituals of purity (samskara) as beneficial for the individual but also as currently plagued by misguided practices.

-Although the debate at Balighai apparently turned into Bhaktisiddhanta's triumph, it sowed the seed of a bitter rivalry between the brahmana community of Nabadwip and the Gaudiya Math that lasted throughout Bhaktisiddhanta's life and even threatened it on a few occasions.
+Bhaktisiddhanta endorsed Mayapur as the birthplace of Chaityana Mahaprabhu, instead of the mainstream and historically-supported site, Nabadwip.
+To this end, he created an institution based in Nabadwip, the Navadvipadhama Pracarini Sabha.
+Bhaktisiddhanta's viewpoints lead to poor relations among members of the local orthodox brāhmana community in Nabadwip.

+This, among other factors led to the decline in attendance of Nabadwip.
+On 29 January 1925, Bhaktisiddhānta and a large gathering of his devotees were attacked by an upper-caste mob during a pilgrimage in Nabadwip, although the specific accounts of the perpetrators and their motives are incomplete or missing.
 (Note: There have been a few documented attempts on Bhaktisiddhanta Sarasvati's life.
 On one such incident in 1925, when the attackers ambushed Bhaktisiddhanta's party, his disciple Vinoda Vihari volunteered to exchange clothes with him, allowing Bhaktisiddhanta a safe escape.)